girishdhegde/fire-detection/README.md

 Models are trained on **Nvidia GTX 1660-Ti** 6GB Graphics Card(Acer Predator Laptop) using Pytorch.

-Inference time on cpu is around less than 0.1 seconds per image.
+Inference time on cpu is more than 60fps.
 (When Batch size = 1)

 ***
 | Model            | Parameters    | Trainable Params  | Epochs | Permormance | Size |